Chelys Consort of Viols

 Described by Gramophone as having released 'unquestionably the most beautiful recording of the Lachrimae', Chelys have garnered a reputation for their faithful yet fresh interpretations of the consort repertoire.
 They take their name from an ancient Greek word which referred to a bowed lyre, said to have been invented by the god Hermes.
 The word was borrowed by the English violist Christopher Simpson on the title page of his treatise 'The Division Viol' when he translated the work into Latin.
 Perhaps this is what inspired their world premiere recording of Simpson's Airs for two trebles and two basses, a disc described as ‘wonderfully supple, propulsive and alive’ by the Guardian.

-The consort record for the BIS label, and their version of the complete fantasias and in nomines by Henry Purcell has just received a 5 star review in BBC Music Magazine, as well as The Strad praising its 'beguiling fidelity' and 'in-depth luxuriousness'.
+The consort record for the BIS label, and their version of the complete fantasias and in nomines by Henry Purcell received a 5 star review in BBC Music Magazine, as well as The Strad praising its 'beguiling fidelity' and 'in-depth luxuriousness'.

-The consort record for the BIS label, and their version of the complete fantasias and in nomines by Henry Purcell has just received a 5 star review in BBC Music Magazine, as well as The Strad praising its 'beguiling fidelity' and 'in-depth luxuriousness'.
+The consort record for the BIS label, and their version of the complete fantasias and in nomines by Henry Purcell received a 5 star review in BBC Music Magazine, as well as The Strad praising its 'beguiling fidelity' and 'in-depth luxuriousness'.